 Crystal Clear Waters of Honolua Bay

 After a lengthy exploration, nothing particularly interesting revealed itself.
 There were large numbers of Tangs, Sergent majors, Idols, Butterfly Fish, Triggers, and some large schools of goatfish along with all the usual suspects and several large healthy Turtles.
 There were plenty of large Parrotfish along with large unicornfish and the size of most were very healthy.
 But overall it was just lots of the same.
 There were some very healthy Coral formations with pretty minimal signs of bleaching which is great to see.

 Eventually after, venturing way out almost to the wave break at the edge of the bay I had seen enough and began to head back but was drawn to the Dropoff of the Navigation Channel the large boats use to get in and out.
-Here I found a very large school of herring type baitfish.
+Here I found a very large school of herring-type baitfish.
 There were literally millions all packed very tightly on the edge of the Drop-off.
 This got me thinking there could be predators about stalking the shoal.

 And sure enough, after a few mins observing a couple of large Bluefin Trevally cruised in looking for their lunch.
-The took it in turns to charge the shoal nabbing the little fish as they went.
+They took it in turns to charge the shoal nabbing the little fish as they went.
 It was quite a spectacle and like watching a live nature documentary!
 After a while, I headed off into the blue hoping to get lucky with some other large pelagic sightings but this was about it for the day.
-On the other side of the bay, I found more turtles and more reef fish but nothing particularly special and really, life was much better on the other side of the bay (right-hand side of the shore).
-I got back to shore and dried off on the beach before heading up to the look-out for some bay photography.
+On the other side of the bay, I found more turtles and more reef fish but nothing particularly special, and really, life was much better on the other side of the bay (right-hand side of the shore).
+I got back to shore and dried off on the beach before heading up to the lookout for some bay photography.

 We then headed back to Napili to just relax for the afternoon before heading to Lahaina for the evening.